Supreme Court clears the way for House to get Trump White House documents – KION546

 Trump is also seeking to keep secret a draft proclamation honoring two police officers who died in the siege and memos and other documents about supposed election fraud and efforts to overturn Trump’s loss of the presidency, the National Archives has said in court documents.

+White House spokesman Mike Gwin said in a statement after the ruling that Trump’s “actions represented a unique and existential threat to our democracy, and President Biden has been clear that these events require a full investigation to ensure that what we saw on January 6th can never happen again.
+Today’s ruling by the Supreme Court is an important step forward in that process, and in ensuring accountability for an unprecedented assault on our democracy and the rule of law.”

-The House committee, the White House, the National Archives and lawyers for Trump have not responded to CNN inquiries about the Supreme Court’s order.
+The National Archives and lawyers for Trump have not responded to CNN inquiries about the Supreme Court’s order.

 The move effectively moots former Trump’s pending appeal in the case that centered on keeping the documents secret.
 Lawyers for Trump say the documents are sensitive and privileged records.